AnandChowdhary/firebase-slack/README.md

 # 🔥🔔 Firebase Slack

-Automagically post new records from a Firebase database on Slack in near real-time, powered by GitHub Actions.
-The workflow runs every 5 minutes, finds new records, and sends a message to your preferred Slack channel.
+Automagically post new records from a Firebase Cloud Firestore database on Slack in real-time using a Node.js script.
+The script listens to changes to the database using the `onSnapshot` method and sends a message to your preferred Slack channel when a new record is created.

 ## ⭐ Getting started